Marconi transmitter c.1897

 I have found strong Sporadic-E stations within 87-108 MHz can be heard and received here in the UK from Spain, often accompanied by openings on the Amateur Radio 70 MHz band, but sometimes without any 70 MHz Amateur Radio stations being heard.
 I can only put this down to the transmitter powers of the FM Broadcast stations being often measured in many kW and therefore with magnitudes higher ERP.

-No triple hop Sporadic-Es has ever been recorded for frequencies as high as 144 MHz, the highest frequency this has been found has once been 87 MHz.
+No triple hop Sporadic-Es has ever been recorded for frequencies as high as 144 MHz, the highest frequency this has been observed has been 90.7 MHz.
 The angle the radio signal hits the Sporadic-E cloud needs to be shallow enough to permit reflection, depending on the MUF value, otherwise if too steep or not supported by the MUF it will not be reflected and instead pass straight through the Es cloud and off into space.

 The exact multi hop mechanism for each signal may not be readily identifiable and may be signals reflecting off a single Es cloud layer or multiple separate Sporadic-E clouds and/or various mixtures of Cloud and the Earth (TBC) with potential reflections from water offering significantly less attenuation than from land.
 It has also been suggested that metal train tracks might also permit ground reflections, as well as bodies of water such as lakes and rivers or the Sea.